IntelRealSense/realsense-ros-release/README.md

 - **calib_odom_file**: For the T265 to include odometry input, it must be given a [configuration file](https://github.com/IntelRealSense/librealsense/blob/master/unit-tests/resources/calibration_odometry.json).
 Explanations can be found [here](https://github.com/IntelRealSense/librealsense/pull/3462).
 The calibration is done in ROS coordinates system.
 - **publish_tf**: boolean, publish or not TF at all.
 Defaults to True.
 - **tf_publish_rate**: double, positive values mean dynamic transform publication with specified rate, all other values mean static transform publication.
 Defaults to 0
+- **diagnostics_period**: double, positive values set the period between diagnostics updates on the `/diagnostics` topic.
+0 or negative values mean no diagnostics topic is published.
+Defaults to 0.
 - **publish_odom_tf**: If True (default) publish TF from odom_frame to pose_frame.
 - **infra_rgb**: When set to True (default: False), it configures the infrared camera to stream in RGB (color) mode, thus enabling the use of a RGB image in the same frame as the depth image, potentially avoiding frame transformation related errors.
 When this feature is required, you are additionally required to also enable `enable_infra:=true` for the infrared stream to be enabled.
   - **NOTE** The configuration required for `enable_infra` is independent of `enable_depth`